 If that were where the costs ended, it would still be an enormous pill for frozen food manufacturers to swallow, particularly for small companies.
 But the bill can quickly run much higher.

-In many cases, the direct hard costs of a food recall are usually the least expensive aspect of it.
+In many cases, the direct hard costs of a frozen food recall are the least expensive aspect of the incident.

-Some of the additional costs, which are harder to calculate and perhaps even harder to absorb, include:
+Some of the additional costs of a frozen food recall, which are harder to calculate and perhaps even harder to absorb, include:

 According to a poll by Harris Interactive, 16% of consumers said they would not purchase the product from a company following a recall and 17% would avoid any product made by the manufacturer of the recalled product.